-Getting started with real life problem solving efficiently
+Getting started with systematic analytical approach to solving a real life problem

 Real life problems are complex

 In the case of a mathematical problem, if it is solvable (there are many unsolvable mathematical problems), however hard it is, someone somewhere can solve it using known techniques and methods.
 In other words, generally a mathematical problem:

 - Is well defined: Example: Find the average age of 4 members of a family whose ages are 1 year, 2 years, 27 years and 30 years: the goal to find the average is very clear as also the given facts.